Crozzers/EmailBlocker/README.md

 If this option is not checked then emails that match EITHER criteria are deleted

 **Must match the search exactly**:
-If checked then for an email to be filtered it must have whatever field of information match your search term EXACTLY.
+For an email to be filtered (when this box is checked) it must have whatever field of information match your search term EXACTLY.
 For example, if you were searching by subject for "Leaf Blowers" then emails with that exact subject would be deleted but subjects like "Cool Leaf Blowers", "leaf blowers" and "concert tickets" would not be deleted.

 If this option is disabled then if the email's field of information CONTAINS your search query, it will be deleted.